armatita/armatita.github.io/README.md

 <a id="Scientific-Illustration"></a>
 ## Scientific Illustration

-You can see a better presentation of this project in my [Behance profile](https://www.behance.net/pedrocorre8962/).
+You can see a better presentation of these projects in my [Behance profile](https://www.behance.net/pedrocorre8962/).

 I've published a number of works in international conferences and a few educational projects.